| Some changes to this website are being considered.|

 We would like you to try them out, and then to complete the Opinion Poll

 The BNHS was founded in 1946, its main function to record the fauna and flora of Bedfordshire.
 The society is here to help, encourage and support those with an interest in wildlife.
 We endeavour to cover all branches of natural history particularly in relation to Bedfordshire.

-The Society has over 20 active Recorders who cover many branches of natural history and whose annual reports are published in the annual journal, the Bedfordshire Naturalist.
+The Society has more than twenty active Recorders who cover many branches of natural history, and whose annual reports are published in the annual journal, the Bedfordshire Naturalist.

-There are also affiliated groups that focus on particular species groups.
-(See Affiliated Groups) Some have their own dedicated websites.
+There are also affiliated groups focussing on particular species groups.
+(See Affiliated Groups) Some recorders have their own dedicated websites.

 Events include field meetings to sites within the county having a natural history interest and occasionally further afield.
-During the winter months there are illustrated talks held around the county.
+During the winter months there are illustrated talks.

 Membership is open to anyone, whether or not resident in the county.
 The society depends on annual subscriptions which are devoted entirely to carrying out its work, as all officers are honorary.

 The following documents were issued either by Council, or by the Scientific Committee, and cover many aspects of operation of the Society:

 Legitimate Interest Assessment - Recorders (.PDF)